How to Apply for a Research Degree

 b.
 Responding directly to a Falmouth Doctoral Project brief.

-Whilst we've created our Doctoral Project briefs to emphasise our priority areas of research interest, reflecting our Research & Innovation programmes, themes and strategic aims, we welcome and encourage the submission of any original research project ideas that align with our strategic objectives and fields of research expertise.
+Whilst we've created our Doctoral Project briefs to emphasise our priority areas of research interest, reflecting our Research & Knowledge Exchange strategic aims, we welcome and encourage the submission of any original research project ideas that align with our strategic objectives and fields of research expertise.

-Check out our doctoral project briefs to find a project that you'd be passionate to explore, our browse through our Research & Innovation programmes to identify which best aligns with your original idea, in preparation for the submission of your Expression of Interest form.
+Check out our doctoral project briefs to find a project that you'd be passionate to explore, our browse through our Research & Knowledge Exchange pages to identify which best aligns with your original idea, in preparation for the submission of your Expression of Interest form.

 Explore our Doctoral Project briefs